Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Please do not cover me its a bit annoying unless your cuddling then idm.
 I dont have crowd discomfort nessacerily but if we are talking and im in a bit of a crowd and being covered i will find it a bit uncomfort at times since i hate being covered

 ⊹ ࣪ ˖💢 ꫂ ၴႅၴ ₊ ⊹"Throw me to the wolves, Punish me for your sins BURDEN me with your guilt so it will eat me instead."✩°｡⋆⸜ 🎧✮
 # Other info
 Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC .
 I accept other 1x1x1x1 kins im just uncomfortable w / other yumeshippers
+Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.
 My fandoms are and or Interests in general
 Forsaken
 Dandys world